ObviousInRetrospect/GenPinoutSVG/README.md

 This repository contains a program to produce pinout SVG files from a CSV file source file of pin definitions and other graphical/format commands.

+Note: this fork introduces support for | within a field to split the contents into multiple boxes of the same style.

 This program was inspired by [Graphical Datasheets](https://github.com/sparkfun/Graphical_Datasheets)

 ## How To Use